Notifications#

 SDK Events will tell you when USB cameras are discovered and when they disappear.
 The CameraFound

-notification and its counter type CameraRemoved
+notification and its opposite CameraRemoved

 Caution